arthursgonzaga/Algorithms/README.md

 * Selection Sort
 * Insertion Sort
-* Merge Sort
-* Quick Sort

 Language:

 * Python

 How to Run:

-* Select the algorithm you want to run
+* Select the algorithm you want to run for test
 * Run command:
     `python3 main.py <algorithm>`